 Queen’s Law has an international reputation for research and teaching excellence in legal and political thought.

 More than a quarter of Queen’s Law’s full-time members conduct research primarily or exclusively in the area, including Benjamin Ewing, Michael Pratt, Darryl Robinson, Jean Thomas, Sabine Tsuruda, Mark Walters, and Jacob Weinrib.
 The Faculty’s Canada Research Chair, held by Grégoire Webber, is designated in Public Law and the Philosophy of Law and one of the Faculty’s Queen’s National Scholars, Ashwini Vasanthakumar, is designated in Legal and Political Philosophy.

 In addition, Queen’s Law has made a number of fractional appointments of high strategic value, including Professor Leslie Green, the Oxford Professor of the Philosophy of Law, who has an appointment as Queen’s Professor of Law and Distinguished University Fellow, and Will Kymlicka, the Canada Research Chair in Political Philosophy in the Department of Philosophy, who is cross-appointed to the Faculty of Law.
 The Oxford Professor of Political Theory, David Miller, has also taught an upper-year seminar at Queen’s Law.

 Between them, Queen’s Law members work in general jurisprudence, constitutional theory, rights theory, private law theory, and international legal theory.
 They serve on the editorial or advisory boards of the highest-impact legal philosophy journals (including Law and Philosophy, Jurisprudence, the American Journal of Jurisprudence, the Canadian Journal of Law and Jurisprudence, and Legal Theory) and Leslie Green co-edits both Oxford Studies in Philosophy of Law and the monograph series Oxford Legal Philosophy, both published by Oxford University Press.

-The political and legal thought group at Queen’s Law maintains extensive links with the Department of Philosophy and the Department of Political Studies, as exemplified by the Colloquium in Legal and Political Philosophy and the Graduate Program in Legal and Political Thought.
+The political and legal thought group at Queen’s Law maintains extensive links with the Department of Philosophy and the Department of Political Studies, as exemplified by the Colloquium in Legal and Political Philosophy and the Graduate Program in Political and Legal Thought.